About The Fighters Generation Game & Character Reviews!

 quotes and win animations go a long way for a fighting game character.
 The personality of a character can also be

-vividly illustrated through official character artwork, which the artists themselves bring out
+vividly portrayed through official character illustrations, which the artists themselves bring out

 of the character!